Delaying taking your pension pot

 Also check that you won’t lose any income guarantees – for example, a guaranteed annuity rate (GAR) – by delaying your retirement date.

 The value of pension pots can rise or fall.
 Remember to review where your pot is invested as you get closer to the time you want to retire and arrange to move it to less risky funds if necessary.

 If you want to delay taking your pot but your scheme or provider doesn’t have this option, get guidance or advice and shop around before moving your pension.

 The longer you delay, the higher your potential retirement income, however this could affect your future tax – and your entitlement to benefits as you grow older, for example, long-term care costs.

 You could instead delay taking some of your pension.
 For example, you might be able to arrange to retire gradually, or change to working part-time or flexibly and then draw part of your pension.

-If you want your pot to remain invested after the age of 75, you will need to check with your pension scheme or provider that they will allow this.
+If you want your pot to remain invested after the age of 75, you’ll need to check with your pension scheme or provider that they will allow this.

 If not, you might need to transfer to another scheme or provider who will.

 If you die before age 75: your untouched pension pots can pass tax-free to any nominated beneficiary.
 The money will continue to grow tax-free as long as it stays invested, and, provided they take it within two years, the beneficiary can take it as a tax-free lump sum or as tax-free income.
 If they take it later, they pay tax on it.